cypress-io/cypress-documentation/source/guides/core-concepts/test-runner.md

 {% note info "This is configurable" %}
 Cypress allows you to control how a selector is determined.

-Use the {% url "`Cypress.SelectorPlayground`" selector-playground %} API to control the selectors you want returned.
+Use the {% url "`Cypress.SelectorPlayground`" selector-playground-api %} API to control the selectors you want returned.
 {% endnote %}

 ## Best Practices